“What a course… the first half draws you in, and the second half BEATS YOU UP!”

 Kevin Ashton – 2017 finisher.

-The 2022 course will be one large loop starting and ending at the Mount Morris Dam Visitor Center at 6103 Visitor Center Road in Mount Morris NY.
-The previous road sections will be eliminated and replaced with new built single track.
-As soon as a new course measurement and section measurement is ready, we will share and publish.
-The course will be around 43 miles
+The 2023 course will be one large loop starting and ending at the Mount Morris Dam Visitor Center at 6103 Visitor Center Road in Mount Morris NY.
+The course will be around 44-45 miles.

 *** This course will have upwards of 6,000 feet of elevation gain.
 It will be well marked with race specific flags and signs.
 Each runner will be given detailed course descriptions and major intersections will be marked, however runners should have basic trail navigational skills (following blazes and numbered trails with the map) We suggest you carry a water filtration device such as this.****

 5 Aid Stations will be stocked with standard “Ultra Food” and 2 “micro stations” which will include water/gu/gels

 “Chuck” an aid Station.
 In continuation of Chuck Ward’s 2019 race in which he wrote a thank you note to each aid station – We ask you carry on the tradition and do the same.
 “Chucking an aid station” is be a MOTG Tradition

 Chips -Pretzels- Candy -Pickles_ Salt/E-tabs – Water – Banana – Oranges -Electrolyte drink

 |Start to Overlook waterdrop MicroStation Head north on the yellow blaze Finger Lakes Trail towards the FLTC headquarters for .18 turning left onto the wildlife loop – Continue on the FLT (Yellow blaze) At .35 miles and follow the sign to the left for the FLT.